Therapy that meets you where you are and supports you in where you want to go.

 About Salem (He/Him)

-Seeing the life long impacts of childhood instability, system failures and lack of mental health supports, he made a quick transition into the world of child welfare, working directly with the Department for Children and Families in the states of Massachusetts and Vermont.
-He moved from direct social work to the development and training of trauma informed curricula in conjunction with the University of Vermont, where he was a Child Welfare Specialist.
-He offered trauma informed trainings, informing parenting skills, case management and direct social work that was used state wide with foster/adoptive parents, mental health professionals and The Department for Children and Families.
-He also participated in state wide work groups that informed policy changes and standards of care.
+Recognizing the profound impact of childhood instability, systemic failures, and inadequate mental health support, Salem transitioned into child welfare.
+He collaborated directly with the Department for Children and Families in Massachusetts and Vermont.
+His role evolved from direct social work to the development and training of trauma-informed curricula in partnership with the University of Vermont.
+As a Child Welfare Specialist, he facilitated trauma-informed trainings that enhanced parenting skills, case management, and direct social work.
+These trainings were utilized statewide by foster and adoptive parents, mental health professionals, and The Department for Children and Families.
+Salem also contributed to statewide workgroups that influenced policy changes and standards of care.

 Specialties and Services